Note: This file is about 140K in size so may take a few seconds to load,

 Catholic-civil colonial pressures).
 But it may also result

-from the fact that they understand very little about
+from the fact that they understand very little about their

-own faith and their religious heritage, and perhaps even
+own faith and their religious heritage, and perhaps even less

 about biblical Christianity.
-This may give the impression
+This may give the impression that

 relations have always been like this.
-But we need to
+But we need to recall

-that Muhammad undoubtedly had close and frequent contact
+that Muhammad undoubtedly had close and frequent contact with

 Christians and Jews.
-Mecca had so many Christians at
+Mecca had so many Christians at the time

-of the Prophet that they apparently had a cemetery of
+of the Prophet that they apparently had a cemetery of their

 own.
-They included slaves from Ethiopia, but there were
+They included slaves from Ethiopia, but there were also

 Arabs won to the Coptic faith.
 Even Khadija’s hairdresser